JuliaTopOpt/TopOpt.jl/docs/src/reference/TopOptProblems.md

 ## Finite element backend

-Currently, `TopOpt` uses a [forked version](https://github.com/mohamed82008/JuAFEM.jl) of [`JuAFEM.jl`](https://github.com/KristofferC/JuAFEM.jl).
+Currently, `TopOpt` uses [`JuAFEM.jl`](https://github.com/KristofferC/JuAFEM.jl) for FEA-related modeling.
 This means that all the problems above are described in the language and types of `JuAFEM`.

-The fork is needed for GPU support but the main package should also work on the CPU.
-The changes in the fork should make it back to the main repo at some point.
+We used to use a [forked version](https://github.com/mohamed82008/JuAFEM.jl) of `JuAFEM.jl` for GPU support but the main package should also work on the CPU.
+Currently, these features are disabled.

 ## Matrices and vectors